marvin-hansen/bazel_rust_example/README.md

 The Bazel project decided to change the main configuration from the previous WORKSPACE format to the current MODULE (a.k.a bazelmod) format.
 Since Bazel 7, the Bazelmod format has been set as the new default.
-This demo project uses the current bazelmod, but also comes with a working[ WORKSPACE configuration](config/workspace/WORKSPACE).
+This demo project uses the current bazelmod, but also comes with a basic [ WORKSPACE configuration](config/workspace/WORKSPACE).
-This may help people who are
-trying to convert an existing Bazel project from the previous format to the new Bazelmod configuration format.
+Note, this file is not maintained anymore as Bazelmod is the future.
+However, this file may help people who are trying to convert an existing Bazel project from the previous format to the new Bazelmod configuration format.

 ## Bazel Commands